 With one policy, you can choose among high, medium, and low-risk investments.
 An investor can either choose a fixed sum or an investment premium.

-As per research, “A ULIP funds provides 10% returns on an average.”
+As per research, “A ULIP fund provides 10% returns on average.”
 For this, an investor must invest for 10 years in the ULIP funds.
 It is considered an ideal investment for a long-term child’s educational goals.

 It is one of the safest options to eliminate the college fees blues regardless of inflation.
 Fixed Deposits provide guaranteed returns on investments.

 Always analyze the interest rates, yield, and interest compounding frequency from different providers before settling for one.

 The higher the interest rate you get on FD, the bigger the child education fund corpus.
 However, FD may not provide 10-15% returns, but it is a volatile-free debt instrument.

 The current educational costs may vary significantly from future educational costs.
 EduFund eliminates the guessing game by providing a tangible view of investments through a trusted college calculator.